DocBohn/CowPi_documentation/docs/source/hardware/inputs.rst

 ..
 NOTE::
     This pseudocode will report at most one key pressed;
     it would have to be modified to report multiple keys pressed.

-    This software limitation is not a limitation for mark 1 Cow Pis, as mark 1 Cow Pis have a hardware limitation: their keypads have no protection against shorting power to ground when two keys are pressed simultaneously.
+    (Mark 1 Cow Pis' hardware does not support multiple key presses, though mark 3 & 4 Cow Pis do.)

 ..
 TIP::
     The ``for each`` expressions in the pseudocode should be understood to be the mathematical :math:`\forall` operator.